digitallyinduced/ihp/Guide/jobs.markdown

 In development mode, these watchers are started with the dev server.
 In production however, use `make build/bin/RunJobs` to build a binary that you can deploy along side your IHP app to watch for added jobs and run them.

-**NOTE: Jobs running automatically in development are currently broken on v0.9.
-Please run on master if you need this until the next release**

 ### Viewing job status

 A benefit of jobs compared to just running scripts is info about the jobs is stored persistently in the database.
 To see the status of a job, inspect it's `#status` field.
 If the job failed, you can see the error that caused it to fail in the field `#lastError`.